mnane34/myDrivers-DHT11-STM32/README.md

 # ⚡ What is DHT11 Sensors?

 The DHT11 Sensor is an electronic temperature and humidity measurement device that uses a capacitive humidity sensor and a thermistor to detect environmental conditions.
 It works by measuring the relative humidity in the air and the ambient temperature, then converting this data into a digital signal.
-This principle enables simple, low-cost, and reliable climate monitoring in a wide range of applications.

-# 🔥 How to Use HCSR-04 Ultrasonic Sensor with Microcontrollers?
+# 🔥 How to Use DHT11 Sensor with Microcontrollers?

 Using the DHT11 sensor with a microcontroller involves connecting its VCC, GND, and Data pins to the microcontroller, then programming it to read the digital signal sent by the sensor.